Viicos/django-autotyping/docs/index.md

     }
     ```

 `django-autotyping` provides several linting rules, identified with the pattern `DJA00X` or `DJAS00X`.
-Some can be disabled
+Rules can be disabled
 using the `IGNORE` setting value.

 For a complete list of available configuration values, refer to the usage section of [dynamic stubs][dynamic-stubs] and [explicit type hints][explicit-type-hints].